On images of Mori dream spaces: Comparison of the fans via GIT

-In the rest of this section, we prove Proposition \ref{ss loci and pull back}.
-The following lemma is the key to the proof: \begin{lem} Let $G$ be a reductive group.
-Let $\pi:Z\to W$ be a finite morphism between affine varieties such that $G$ acts on $Z$ and $W$ equivariantly.
-Let $\mathcal{L}$ be a linearization on $W$.
-Then
+In the rest of this section we give a proof of \pref{pr:ss loci and pull back}.
+The following lemma is the key ingredient. \begin{lemma} Let $G$ be a reductive group acting on affine varieties $Z$ and $W$.
+Assume that $\pi\colon Z\to W$ is an equivariant finite morphism.
+Then for any $G$-linearization $\mathcal{L}$ on $W$ we have